*Updated November 2021*

 In order to keep every day in December straight, I have spreadsheets at the beginning of the binder.
 I update them before the season starts so we are ready to go.
 They look like this:

 Here is a downloadable copy for you:

-The first version is in Excel so you can edit it as you wish.
-The second version is a PDF, just in case you do not have Excel but would still like a copy.
+The file is in Excel so you can edit it as you wish.
+If you would like a different version, feel free to send me a message.

 Other information in my binder.

 Behind the December daily schedule, I keep Christmas Song Lyrics, some typed Christmas stories, our family Christmas letters & photos from years past, and our annual family progressive story.